Coffee Like: Performance indicators

 The revenue of the management company is divided into three parts: the operation of its own chain of coffee bars (ten places in Izhevsk), the sale of franchises and royalties and the supply of coffee beans and consumables to the partners' coffee bars.

 According to "SPARK-Interfax", in 2015 the revenue of "Coffee Like" LLC amounted to 11.2 million rubles, net profit — 5.4 million rubles, the revenue of "Logistics Coffee" LLC — 34.6 million rubles, net loss — 678 thousand rubles.
 At the same time, the aggregate revenue of the group of companies amounted to 346 million rubles.
 According to RBC, in 2016 the average revenue of one Coffee Like bar, was 250 thousand rubles per month, and the revenue of the entire chain exceeded 50 million rubles per month.

 By 2016, the number of Coffee Like coffee bars in the territory of Russia and the CIS countries had reached 238.
 100 bars had been closed since the company was founded.
 According to the founders, some of the closed coffee bars were reopened in new locations.
 In the interview with RBС, Alexey Gusakov, Coffee Like CEO, noted that by the end of 2018 it was planned to increase the network to 400 coffee bars (at the beginning of the year, over 300 bars were opened) and enter the international market.

 In 2017, the revenue of the Coffee Like chain was 800 million rubles.
 The number of operating coffee bars reached 297 in 73 cities of Russia and the CIS countries, the average revenue of one coffee bar is 280 thousand rubles per month, the average check is 160 rubles.

 By October 2018, the revenue of the Coffee Like chain amounted to 987 million rubles.
 The number of operating coffee bars reached 431 in 105 cities of Russia and the CIS countries, the average revenue of one coffee bar is 287 thousand rubles per month, the average check is 167 rubles.

 By July 2021, Coffee Like indicates in their website they have 825 coffee bars in Russia.

 Competitors in the market

 According to RBC: in the middle of 2016, Coffee Like was the leader in Russia in terms of the number of coffee bars (238), followed by Bodryi Den (143), Coffee Way (126), Red Cup (55), Coffee and the City (44) and Take & Wake (22).

 By early 2018, the company's position in the market of "coffee to go" has been preserved.

+According to Forbes, in October 2023 the quantity of Coffee bars opened by Coffee Like reached 1021, 1014 of which are opened by franchisees.